-Each department will establish a standing Departmental Promotion and Tenure Committee ("departmental committee" hereafter) which will serve as the first level of review in the promotion/tenure process except in cases specified in Exceptions to Review by Departmental Committee below.
+Each department will establish a standing Departmental Promotion and Tenure Committee ("departmental committee" hereafter) which will serve as the first level of review in the promotion/tenure process, except in cases specified in Exceptions to Review by Departmental Committee below.

 The departmental committee will write a formal, detailed letter with an explicit recommendation concerning promotion/tenure for each candidate.
+If the candidate has requested both promotion and tenure, the letter must use separate sentences to convey the committee's recommendation with regard to each request.
 The letter, which should be considered a form of peer review, must articulate clear reasons for the committee's recommendation, summarizing or making specific references to the evidence presented in the candidate's portfolio.
 Additionally, the letter should specifically address and qualitatively evaluate any material that may be difficult for non-specialists to evaluate.
-This letter should be prepared on departmental letterhead.
-A copy of this letter shall be forwarded to the Department Chair and to the candidate.
+This letter should be prepared on departmental letterhead, signed by the committee chair, and added to Appendix A of the candidate's portfolio.
+A copy of this letter shall be forwarded to the Department Chair but not to the candidate.
+Candidates are only notified of the recommendations at the review levels marked with an asterisk () in Figures 1 and 2 of the university guidelines (the Chair, Dean, and Provost steps).